-In motor sports accident, participants may suffer injury or death.
+In a motor sports accident, participants may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
 This Standard presents rational methods for identifying those helmet models which definitely meet specified standards for impact (crash) protection and retention system strength and, afterwards, identifying those which definitely have ceased to meet these standards.

 The Snell Memorial Foundation and the Federation Internationale de l'Automobile (FIA) urge that protective helmets be required for all individuals participating in supervised racing events and encourage the general public to wear helmets which meet appropriate performance standards.
-To this end, the Snell Memorial Foundation and the FIA jointly announce this Standard for children's motor sports helmets and will share the responsibility for a program of certification to this Standard.
+To this end, the Snell Memorial Foundation and the FIA jointly announce this Standard for children's motor sports helmets.